DeepSeek-V3.2 - AI Language Models Tool

 Key Features

-• New chat template with "thinking with tools" and OpenAI‑compatible message encoding helpers.
+- Chat template with explicit "thinking with tools" state and OpenAI‑compatible message encoders.

 Example Usage